When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Pronunciation: KAH-nik

-• Popularity: Kanik is a common surname but a rare first name.
+• Popularity: Kanik is a familiar surname and has never charted as a U.S. first name.

 Cool, Strong, Unique